romanpauk/dingo/test/matrix/README.md

 - `array`: resolve raw and smart-array storage forms.
 - `factory_override`: construct through explicit callable, function, or constructor factories.
+- `custom_allocator`: use a caller-selected allocator for container bookkeeping.
+- `custom_rtti`: use a caller-selected RTTI provider for runtime lookup.

 Negative compile-time checks stay in `test/lit`.
 The generated matrix covers valid behavior combinations.